 Currently, my research is in two areas:

-I am developing an ethics of sublimation, a psychoanalytic concept that is concerned with self-formation and transformation.
+I am developing an ethics of sublimation.
 I am intrigued by this concept and have studied it from the Lacanian and post-Lacanian perspective for some time.
 I am focusing on developing a new theory of sublimation that is grounded in Gilles Deleuze’s idea of quasi-cause and the wound, an ethical framework he developed in Logic of Sense (1969) and extended on throughout the Anti-Oedipus (1972 – 1980) series.
 I am particularly interested in applying this theory to contemporary resentment politics and developing a counter strategy to the persistence of negative sublimations, or sublimations that are submitted to apparatuses of control and calculation.
 This work is in dialogue with various theories of sublimation from Freud, Lacan, Marcuse, Badiou and Stiegler.

 As an extension of this framework, I am also examining the concepts of love and community in the context of hyper-capitalism and neoliberal forms of social life that foreclose and immunize community.
 I argue that love is the opening of a relationship of inequality but this form of asymmetrical love is foreclosed in today’s world due to the rise of identity politics and the decline of liberatory desire.
 I examine strategies of cross identity solidarity as a means to re-introduce asymmetrical love in social and political spaces.